On Monday, I asked you to review your meeting formats.

 A lot of software development boils down to naming things well, recognising smells, and refactoring mercilessly.
 I encourage you to do the same thing with your conversations.

 Again, I’m really interested to know your thoughts and reflections on this topic.
-Please let me know in the comments or on Twitter.
+Please let me know.